vitaly-t/pg-minify/README.md

 ##### options.compress ⇒ Boolean

-Compresses the SQL to the bare minimum that PostgreSQL can understand, by removing every single space that's not required to process the script correctly.
+Compresses the SQL to its bare minimum that PostgreSQL can understand, by removing every single space that is not necessary.

 * `false (default)` - keep minimum spaces, for easier read
 * `true` - remove all unnecessary spaces